 Most EU countries (though not the UK) are members of the Schengen Agreement.
-This agreement removes passport checks and border controls at the borders between countries within the Schengen area.
+This agreement removes passport checks and border controls at the borders between Schengen area.
 People can travel around the area as if it is one country.

 If you’re a British citizen, as an EU national, you’re currently able to enter the Schengen area if you have a valid passport.
 There’s no requirement for British passports to have a minimum or maximum validity period remaining when you enter or leave the Schengen area.

-After 29 March 2019, if you’re a British passport holder (including passports issued by the Crown Dependencies and Gibraltar), you’ll be considered a third country national - under the Schengen Border Code and will therefore need to comply with different rules to enter and travel around the Schengen area.
+If the UK leaves the EU without a deal, British passport holders, including passports issued by the Crown Dependencies and Gibraltar, you’ll be considered a third country national under the Schengen Border Code.
+This means you’ll need to comply with different rules to enter and travel around the Schengen area.
 Third-country nationals are citizens of countries which do not belong to the EU or the European Economic Area, such as Australia, Canada and the USA

 According to the Schengen Border Code, third country passports must: